hossein1387/BARVINN/docs/design.rst

   Weight memory layout.

-Like feature map memory layout, channel blocks are grouped together to form width coloumns and then height rows.
+Like feature map memory layout, channel blocks are grouped together to form width columns and then height rows.
 Finally, we can group multiple height rows together to form output channels i.e. filters.

 .. _Jump Schedules:

 Jump Schedules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The memory layout descibed in previous sections allows MVU to efficiently compute matrix multiplication between input vecotrs and weight matrices.
-However, for convolutinal neural network, many matrix multiply should be performed.
+The memory layout described in previous sections allows MVU to efficiently compute matrix multiplication between input vectors and the weight matrices.
+However, a convolutional neural network, many matrix multiplies should be performed.
 One of the most common ways to perform convolution is to slide the weight tensor over input. :numref:`slide_window_valid` illustrates this operation.

 .. figure:: _static/slide_window_valid.png
   :width: 800